PROGRAM OVERVIEW

 You are known to ARI faculty and staff through your participation in ARI’s educational offerings.

-You have completed more than one year of Ayn Rand University.
+You have completed more than one year of ARU.

 You have been an advocate for Objectivism, for instance as a campus club leader.